lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The TCP is thus an intervention into \[stuff about money.\] They describe the project as “a public-private partnership, led by libraries” (TCP, “About”) and emphasize the “librarian’s attitude toward content” which prioritizes the widest possible access and use.
 This “librarian’s attitude” is most evident in the (eventual) availability of all of the transcriptions in the public domain, despite the fact that the images they are based on remain privately restricted by the companies which own them.
 Their description of the “partnership,” however, continues to show signs of the strain in value systems when commercial and noncommercial goals are intertwined: “Through our partnership with private vendors, we had access to a huge trove of images from which to transcribe.
 In return, these companies were supplied with a full-text index to their images ---work which would have otherwise been difficult or expensive to produce.”
 In other words, through purchasing a service (access to images), the academic institution received that service.
 These institutions carried out an enormous feat of labour at their own expense, using the service they purchased.
 Then, “in return,” they provided the results of their labour for free to the company, for the company to then further profit from the improvements to their service.
 Most telling, here, is the word “otherwise.”
 The suggestion here is that, without the TCP, the companies themselves would not have been willing to undertake the encoding (so desired by the users of their service) because it would be difficult and expensive.
 However, the TCP certainly did not make the task any less difficult or expensive.
 Instead, academic institutions absorbed the difficulty and expense on those companies’ behalf.
 I do not say that they were wrong to do so: on the contrary, the “librarian’s attitude” mirrors my own attitude, and it is surely to everyone’s benefit for a wonderful thing to exist even if that wonderful thing is not profitable.
 Rather, I highlight this rhetorical moment in the TCP’s self description to suggest that \[it takes two to collaborate.\] One of the three key aims of the TCP identified on the homepage is to “collaborate with commercial providers, rather than constantly bargaining and competing with them” (TCP “Welcome”).
 However, the TCP seems instead to have simply come up with a *better* bargain, one which creatively offers scholarly labour as a bargaining chip.

 “Selection of works to transcribe for EEBO Phase 1 was initially based on named authors mentioned in the New Cambridge Bibliography of English Literature.
 Though this tended to bias selection a bit toward canonical, or at least attributed, works, anonymous works may also have been selected at this stage if their titles appeared in the bibliography.
 The New Cambridge Bibliography of English Literature was chosen as a guideline because it included foundational works as well as less canonical titles related to a wide variety of fields, not just literary studies.
 In any case, this initial reliance on the New Cambridge soon gave way to a series of deliberate attempts to cast a wider net, for example by selecting works exemplifying a particular theme (food, drugs, piracy, witchcraft), or fitting a particular format (broadsides, pamphlets, etc.)  The intention was to supplement methodical selection with more or less random selection based on arbitrary criteria in order to expand the generic diversity of the corpus.
 Requests for particular works by faculty at partner institutions were also taken into consideration and, if feasible, placed at the head of the queue.
 A user willing and able to make a case for a given work almost always prevailed over other considerations.”
 (TCP “EEBO”)

-### 2.1.4.
-Hathi timeline history ###

 Project Gutenberg began in 1971 with one individual, Michael Hart, who did not begin with a specific project vision in mind.
 From the beginning, then, Project Gutenberg was not goal-oriented in the same way as the other resources under discussion.
 By this I mean that Project Gutenberg orients itself toward goals of a fundamentally different kind than the goals which structure other textual archives, not that it has no goal.
 Project Gutenberg is, in general, subject to being dismissed as unserious or lacking rigorous standards, but I argue that these dismissals come from a failure to recognize and respect the real goals, seriousness, and standards which drive the project.
 In the case of the project’s founding, that goal was not, as in the case of the other databases under discussion, to provide a particular kind of access to a particular kind of texts.
 Instead, the goal of Project Gutenberg was born from a moment of happenstance and nepotism by which Hart, a student at the time, was donated $100,000,000 of computer time on the Xerox Sigma V mainframe at the Materials Research Lab at the University of Illinois.
 As Hart described it, he “decided there was nothing he could do, in the way of "normal computing," that would repay the huge value of the computer time he had been given ... so he had to create $100,000,000 worth of value in some other manner” (“History and Philosophy”).
 Rather presciently for 1971, Hart concluded that the greatest value computing would offer was the storage, searching, and retrieval of other materials.
 He therefore typed up and distributed the Declaration of Independence.
 This became the first text of what would eventually become Project Gutenberg.
 It might even be considered the first ebook (according to Lebert 2008).
 Project Gutenberg was certainly “the first information provider on the internet and is the oldest digital library” (Lebert).